Skip to content

 Is Santa Rosa Junior College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Santa Rosa Junior College earn a median of $47,224, roughly in line with national averages for graduates.
+Ten years out, alumni of Santa Rosa Junior College earn a median of $47,224, roughly in line with the national average for college graduates.

 $40,149